SAP/project-fontus/README.md

 - **range**: Optimized tainting per character.
 Differentiation which character is tainted *is* possible.
 Linear overhead regarding count of taints per string for cpu and memory (most times a lot more efficient than *array*).
 As precise as *array*.
 - **lazybasic**: Optimized range approach.
 Differentiation which character is tainted *is* possible.
 As long as no taint evaluation is done, faster than range.
 Memory overhead mostly correlates with the number of string manipulations.
 As precise as *array*.
 - **lazycomplex**: Optimized lazybasic approach.
 Differentiation which character is tainted *is* possible.
 Less computation effort during runtime and during taint evaluation.
 Memory overhead mostly correlates with the number of string manipulations.
 As precise as *array*.

+## Abort types
+Currently there are three possibilities what can happen, if a tainted string reaches a sink:
+- **exit**: Exits the application through System.exit(int).
+Beforehands the string is printed to stderr
+- **nothing**: Nothing happens if a tainted string reaches a sink
+- **stderr_logging**: Logs the tainted string to stderr as well as an stacktrace

 ## Inspect bytecode of a class
 To see the bytecode for a class file, run ``javap -l -v -p -s TestString.class``